dcoloma/recon-api/api.md

    * *tracker*: Whether the domain has been categorised as traker or not
    * *url*: Real URL of the domain.
-   * *categories*: "AdvertiserID":{"app1":"Clean Master"},"AndroidID":{"app1":"Clean Master"}}
+   * *categories*: An array that includes all the list of categories of Personal Information that the domain receives.
+For every category, the list of apps doing so it is also included, e.g.: <code>"categories":{"AdvertiserID":{"app1":"Clean Master"},"AndroidID":{"app1":"Clean Master"}}</code>
-   * *apps*: An array that contains all the information categories that are leaked to tracker domains.
-For every category, the list of receiving domains are offered, for instance: <code>"apps":{"android":{"Clean Master":{"category1":"AndroidID","category2":"AdvertiserID"}}}</code>
+   * *apps*: An array that contains all the information about the apps that leak information to that domain.
+For every application, the list of types of Personal Information is included, for instance: <code>"apps":{"android":{"Clean Master":{"category1":"AndroidID","category2":"AdvertiserID"}}}</code>

 * **Error Response:**